 Exercise is also very important for people with asthma.
 Among other things, it helps to strengthen the lungs, which can reduce symptoms.
 Yoga, swimming or brisk walking will all be beneficial.
 For more details please see the Leisure Section on Information Now.

 Local Help and Support

 Many GP surgeries hold regular asthma clinics.
 Contact your surgery for details.

-British Lung Foundation – Breathe Easy support group provides information and support to people living with a lung condition.
-They meet monthly.
+British Lung Foundation runs local exercise classes for people living with a lung condition.

 Other Useful Information

 - Asthma UK

 - St John Ambulance – Listening Support Service is a confidential service offering a listening ear and information to anyone with a long-term health problem and their carers.